-In the wake of his illness, he discovered his inner musician, and, since 2011, he's released 22 albums of intricate and emotionally resonate electronica that, taken as a whole, represent a brave and profound life and artistic journey.
-His artist name is perkXsoundlabs, and he calls his latest album Structure.
-Powerfully, he has chosen to use the word "without" in each song title.
+In the wake of his illness, he discovered his inner musician, and, since 2011, he’s released 23 albums of intricate and emotionally resonate electronica that, taken as a whole, represent a brave and profound life and artistic journey.
+His artist name is perkXsoundlabs, which alludes to his name and his scientific background.

 "Because of MS, I’ve learned to live without a lot of things," the Phoenix, Arizona-based artist says.
 "MS robbed things from my life like my marriage, my independence, and my career.
 What I do have left is the freedom to create music and that brings me a lot of enjoyment."

 perkXsoundlabs is music of hope and intrigue.
 Compositionally, Paul pulls from a foundational background in classical piano and choral music, his scientific training, and progressive rock and a variety of electronic influences, including progressive trance and chiptune.
 His albums have garnered favorable comparisons to Kraftwerk, Vangelis, Tangerine Dream, Jean Michele Jarre, Infected Mushroom, Yahel, Astrix, and Indra.
 These are heady creative touchstones indeed, and the music of perkXsoundlabs represents a fascinating sonic tapestry for EDM fans.
 But without a cultural compass for these signposts, the music stands on its own as richly accessible for the casual music fan.